OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Salomon X Ultra 3 Mid Hiking Boots

-If you want truly waterproof hiking boots, the Salomon X Ultra 3 Mid has a Gore-Tex membrane that works great at completely blocking out water.
+If you’re looking for genuinely waterproof hiking boots, the Salomon X Ultra 3 Mid features a Gore-Tex membrane that effectively keeps water out.

-Check the Salomon X Ultra 3 Mid GTX review for more information on this product.
+Check our Salomon X Ultra 3 Mid GTX review for more information on this product.

 PROS